 Op Ed: Business Perspective on RIM’s Decline

 Business and technology faculty at CTU have watched news reports involving Research in Motion (RIM) closely for lessons to share on leadership, management and innovation.
-As part of a two-part op ed series, we asked the University Dean of Business and Management, Dr. Emad Rahim, and the University Dean of IT, Computer Science and Engineering, Dr. Myles Vogel, to share their personal reactions to what caused RIM’s decline.
+As part of a two-part op ed series, we asked Dr. Emad Rahim and Dr. Myles Vogel to share their personal reactions to what caused RIM’s decline.
 Part one in the series, this is Emad’s response.

 By Emad Rahim, DM, PMP